Scala has most features you’d expect in a functional programming language, including:

 If you haven’t seen the

-method before, it applies a given function to every element in a list, yielding a new list that contains the resulting values.
+mapmethod before, it applies a given function to every element in a list, yielding a new list that contains the resulting values.

 Immutable collections

-classes, it’s important to know that these functions don’t mutate the collection they’re called on; instead, they return a new collection with the updated data.
+When you work with immutable collections like List, Vector, and the immutable Map and Set classes, it’s important to know that these functions don’t mutate the collection they’re called on; instead, they return a new collection with the updated data.

 As a result, it’s also common to chain them together in a “fluent” style to solve problems.